Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Introduction

-If the relations have $n$ tuples each, then according to the AGM bound~\cite{AGM}, our query can produce $\O(n^3)$ answers.
-Therefore, any ``join-then-rank'' algorithm that first joins the relations and then applies the ranking (e.g., by sorting or using a heap) needs $\Omega(n^3)$ time even to find just the first answer.
-This is due to the sheer number of possible answers that have to be compared and holds for any join strategy, such as nested-loops, sort-merge, hash-join or the optimal Yannakakis algorithm~\cite{DBLP:conf/vldb/Yannakakis81}.
-Our any-$k$ algorithms push the ranking deep into the join and achieve $\TT(k) = \O(n + k \log k)$.
-This means that the top-ranked answer is returned in linear time and thereafter, for $k$ returned answers, the additional cost is the same as sorting $k$ elements.
-One may wonder how the situation changes if instead of a 4-path query we have a 4-cycle (i.e., R1.A = R4.E) or if we project away the A attribute or if we change the sum ($+$) for $\max$.
-Our work answers all the above questions in a principled way. \end{example}
+If the relations have $n$ tuples each, the query can produce $\Omega(n^3)$ answers in the worst case~\cite{AGM}.
+Thus, any ``join-then-rank'' algorithm that first joins the relations and then applies the ranking (e.g., by sorting) needs $\Omega(n^3)$ time to find even the first answer.
+This is due to the sheer number of possible answers that have to be compared and is true for any join strategy, such as sort-merge, hash-join, or the optimal Yannakakis algorithm~\cite{DBLP:conf/vldb/Yannakakis81}.
+Our any-$k$ algorithms push down the ranking into the join and achieve $\TT(k) = \O(n + k \log k)$.
+This means that the top-ranked answer is returned in linear time, and thereafter, for $k$ returned answers, the additional cost is the same as sorting $k$ elements.
+One may wonder how the situation changes if instead of a 4-path query, we have a 4-cycle (i.e., `\texttt{AND R.A = U.E}'), or if we project away the A attribute, or if we replace the $\textup{sum}$ ($+$) with $\max$.
+Our work answers all these questions in a principled way. \end{example}